 6. Are large groups allowed at White Pocket?

 Please do not book online if you are a single.
 Call us to discuss your options and what tours are running during your date window.
 We have a two adult passenger minimum.
 If a tour is already booked, you can join the existing tour.
 If you are looking for a particular tour that is not already running on your date, we will add your information to our calendar.
 If that tour is booked or another single is interested, we will contact you to arrange the trip.
 If you wish to secure a date you may pay for two seats and if someone else joins we will refund the second seat.
 PLEASE NOTE: As a single you will joining tours booked by other parties.
 You need to remain as flexible as possible with dates, times, tour types, options, permits, draws, etc. You may have to compromise to get on a tour of any kind and keep your costs down to 1 seat.
-Infinite options for singles should not be expected.
 Please help us help you.

 8. We are travelling as a family.
 What tours do you suggest?

 There are a number of tours we could suggest, but it all depends on what exactly interests you, ages/attention span, and the abilities of your family.
 Two of our most popular tours with families with younger children are the Peekaboo Slot Canyon and Slot Canyon / Dinosaur Track Combo Tours.
 We suggest taking a look at our Tour Information Matrix.
 This has everything broken down at a quick glance with links to the individual pages.
-All our daytours are 50% off for kids 15 and under in the interest of family outdoor experience.
+All our daytours are 50% off for kids 14 and under in the interest of encouraging family outdoor experiences.